A 7-hour gap in Trump’s calls evokes a missing spot on Nixon’s tapes

 It was a different conversation between Nixon and Haldeman, recorded June 23, 1972, that became the “smoking gun.”
 In it, the two came up with a plot to tell FBI Director L. Patrick Gray to drop the Watergate burglary over national security concerns.
 Nixon’s public support cratered, and under threat of impeachment, he resigned on Aug.
 8, 1974.

-Decades later, Nixon, Haldeman and Woods have died, but the mystery of the 18-minute conversation endures in the American consciousness.
+Decades later, Nixon, Haldeman and Woods have all died, but the mystery of the 18-minute conversation endures in the American consciousness.

+It drew mentions in Haldeman and Wood’s obituaries and made headlines again in 2011, when transcripts were released from Nixon’s 1975 testimony before a grand jury.
+In it, the disgraced former president said that he “practically blew my stack” when he learned of the gap in the tape but denied knowing who or what had caused the “accident.”

-Dean dug deeper in his book “The Nixon Defense: What He Knew and When He Knew It.”
+Dean dug deeper into questions about the tape in his book “The Nixon Defense: What He Knew and When He Knew It.”
 His conclusion?
 Woods probably thought she had caused the erasure, but someone else did it — and did it on purpose.

-He also says the conversation probably wasn’t as important as people imagine.
+He also contends that the conversation probably wasn’t as important as people imagine.

 “The person who heard it and erased it — it was clearly an intentional erasure — thought it was important,” Dean said.
 “But Nixon tended to repeat things that were really important.”